thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/integrations/index.md

 ### Overview

 **Integrations** in TBMQ are the data bridges that allow you to forward MQTT messages from connected clients to external systems such as HTTP endpoints, Kafka brokers, or other MQTT brokers.
-This enables seamless data flow between IoT devices and the broader data infrastructure.
+This enables seamless data flow between IoT devices and the broader data infrastructure, allowing the MQTT broker to act as a central integration point in your architecture.

 #### Why Use Integrations?